Rebates, Incentives, Financing

 Solar power is more affordable than ever for Massachusetts businesses

 State and federal government offer a variety of financial incentives for renewable energy.
 Some of these rebates and incentives are time-sensitive.
 We have put together information resources including a set of links to the most up-to-date information regarding state and federal grants, incentives, and rebates.

-Call us directly at 508-293-4293 and we can assist you in determining what financial options are available for your solar system.
+Call us directly at 508-293-4293 and we can assist you in determining what financial options are available for your business solar system.
 Solarflair can help you determine all rebates, incentives and financing you qualify for, and we can do the paperwork for you.
-We take the guesswork out of residential solar power.
+We take the guesswork out of commercial solar power.

 Database of State Incentives for Renewables and Efficiency

 The U.S. Department of Energy maintains a comprehensive resource for State and Federal rebates and incentives for renewable energy.

 Commonwealth Solar II rebate program for residential systems

 For residential customers, the Commonwealth Solar II rebate program offers rebates on residential systems up to 15kW with a rebate calculation capped at 5kW.
 The rebates are based on the size and other characteristics of the PV project.
 IN order to qualify you must be a customer of a Massachusetts electric distribution utility that collects the Renewable Energy Systems Benefit Charge from their customers and deposits those funds into MassCEC's Renewable Energy Trust Fund.